Edmund J. Davis: Post war

 Following the end of the war, Davis became a member of the 1866 Texas Constitutional Convention.
 He supported the rights of freed slaves and urged the division of Texas into several Republican-controlled states.

 In 1869, he was narrowly elected governor against Andrew Jackson Hamilton, a Unionist Democrat.
-As a Radical Republican during Reconstruction, his term in office was controversial.
+A Radical Republican during Reconstruction, his term in office was controversial.

 On July 22, 1870, the Texas State Police came into being by Radical Republican legislation.
 The State Police were to have extraordinary powers, including taking offenders from one county to another for trial and of operating undercover as secret agents.
 It worked against racially based crimes, and included black police officers, which caused protest from former slaveowners (and future segregationists).
 Davis created the "State Guard of Texas" and the "Reserve Militia", which were forerunners of the Texas National Guard.
 The Printing Bill provided an official public printer and a state journal and provided that regional newspapers be designated to print the various required official notices.

 Davis' government was marked by a commitment to the civil rights of African Americans.
-One of his protégés was Norris Wright Cuney of Galveston, who continued the struggle for equality until his own death in 1896 and is honored as one of the important figures in Texas and American black history.
+One of his protégés was Norris Wright Cuney of Galveston, who continued the struggle for equality until his own death in 1898 and is honored as one of the important figures in Texas and American black history.
 Though Davis was highly unpopular among former Confederates, and most material written about him for many years was unfavorable, he was considered to have been a hero for the Union Army.
 He also gained the respect and friendship of Spanish-speaking residents on the Rio Grande frontier.

 In 1873, Davis was defeated for reelection by Democrat Richard Coke (42,633 votes to 85,549 votes) in an election marked by irregularities.
 Davis contested the results and refused to leave his office on the ground floor of the Capitol.
 Democratic lawmakers and Governor-elect Coke reportedly had to climb ladders to the Capitol's second story, where the legislature convened.
 When President Grant refused to send troops to the defeated governor's rescue, Davis reluctantly left the capital in January 1874.
 He locked the door to the governor's office and took the key, forcing Coke's supporters to break in with an axe.
 John Henninger Reagan helped to oust him after he tried to stay in office beyond the end of his term.
 Davis was the last Republican governor of Texas until Republican Bill Clements defeated the Democrat John Luke Hill in 1978 and assumed the governorship the following January, 105 years after Davis vacated the office.